Skip to content

 • “Faculty Resource Fund” created to engage more musicians of color.

-• "Belonging at Yale, 2021-2026" is the name for the university’s activities to "enhance diversity, support equity, and promote an environment of welcome, inclusion, and respect."
+• According to the "Belonging at Yale, 2021-2026" plan, the University seeks to "enhance diversity, support equity, and promote an environment of welcome, inclusion, and respect."
 The following activities would be "prioritized" for funding: "Sponsor educational programs and events on issues of racism, including historical context, contemporary systemic racism and privilege, successful antiracist strategies, and allyship."

 Re-Imagining Policing

-• "Belonging at Yale, 2021-2026" is the name for the university’s activities to "enhance diversity, support equity, and promote an environment of welcome, inclusion, and respect" and includes studying and revising "the model for public safety at Yale, with particular focus on policing."
+• Under the "Belonging at Yale, 2021-2026" plan, the University seeks to "enhance diversity, support equity, and promote an environment of welcome, inclusion, and respect" which includes studying and revising "the model for public safety at Yale, with particular focus on policing."

 Resources